hugorbarbosa/cpp-project-template/doc/code-quality-tools.md

 To enable UndefinedBehaviorSanitizer, compile and link your program with `-fsanitize=undefined` option.
 In addition, this sanitizer can be configured with a specific check or group of checks, allowing to enable or disable them, using `-fsanitize=...` and `-fno-sanitize=...`, respectively.
 All check options supported by UndefinedBehaviorSanitizer can be found in [UBSan checks][ref-tool-sanitizer-undefined-checks].
 To get nicer stack traces in error messages add `-fno-omit-frame-pointer` and `-g`.
 Note that the runtime behavior can be influenced by the `UBSAN_OPTIONS` environment variable.

-For example, the following code contains a *signed integer overflow* error that should be detected by this sanitizer, using the commands below to compile and link with the Clang compiler:
+For example, the following code contains a *signed integer overflow* error that should be detected by this sanitizer:

 ```c++
 // ubsan_example.cpp